TannerBurns/django_api_tutorial/README.md

 # Django API Tutorial

-The goal of this tutorial is to create an api to create and list subscribers.
+The goal of this tutorial is to build an api to create and list subscribers.
-In this tutorial we will inspect the data, create models, serializers, and views, time the difference between create and bulk create, and learn how to filter the queryset.
+In this tutorial we will inspect the data, create models, serializers, and views, time the difference between create and bulk create, and learn how to filter a queryset.
-Well-known libraries we will use include [Django](https://docs.djangoproject.com/en/3.1/), and [Djangorestframework](https://www.django-rest-framework.org/).
+Well-known libraries we will use include [Django](https://docs.djangoproject.com/en/3.1/), and [Django REST framework](https://www.django-rest-framework.org/).

 - [Installing libraries](#install)
 - [Creating django project and app](#creating_project)